NiekD/pilight-addons/actions/README.md

 ````
 Again, the space after "=" is required.

-In the same manner you can also create url's dynamicaly:
+In the same manner you can also create url's dynamically:
 ```
 IF ...
 THEN http GET http://somedomain.com/ LOOKUP(on=right.cgi/&off=left.cgi/, myswitch.state)
 ```